Otaku-Projects/AngularJS-CRUD-PHP/README.md

 <a target="_blank" href="https://opensource.org/licenses/MIT" title="License: MIT"><img src="https://img.shields.io/badge/License-MIT-blue.svg"></a>

-A simple idea for Rapid application development, this sample use php and mysql as server side dependency, you need to play some coding effort if you does not.
+I often develop the ERP system with Agile methodologies, such as Rapid application development, this project is a simple idea for reduces the coding effort on both of client and server side.
+In my case, I use php and mysql as server side dependency, you need to play some coding effort if you have your own server side languages.

 In current stage, I am going to perform Code refactoring and add some new features, it may take a long duration.

 ## Demo
 Sorry about that I cannot provide a sample that can access the database.
-For quick view how to use/reuse the source, please check the [online documentation](http://keithbox.github.io/AngularJS-CRUD-PHP/demo/index.html)
+For quick learn how to use the source, please check the [online documentation](http://keithbox.github.io/AngularJS-CRUD-PHP/demo/index.html)

 For further study, please follow the documentation to setup the demo case on your local environment.